 stability will be required to pay the other a set monthly amount.

 These alimony payments are tax-deductible to the paying spouse and are taxable income to the receiving spouse.
 If you have questions about spousal support and what to expect from your divorce, you can speak with a qualified alimony attorney at Givens Law Group.
 We are extremely familiar with all types of alimony, and we will be able to speak with you about your circumstances to give you an idea of what you can expect from your divorce.

 At the Givens Law Group, we have handled thousands of divorces and, in many of which, alimony has played a major role.
 We use our more than 100 years of combined legal experience to draft the terms and conditions of the martial settlement agreement and ensure that your alimony agreement with your spouse is properly memorialized.

-Contact a Tampa permanent alimony attorney at our office to learn your rights!
+Contact our office to learn your rights!

 Our family of attorneys is dedicated to our clients and believe they should all be supported like family.